citp/BlockSci/README.rst

 Quick Setup using Amazon EC2
 ==============

 If you want to start using BlockSci immediately, we have made available an EC2 image: ami-1f9b8364_.
-We recomend using instance with 61GB of memory or more for optimal performance (r4.2xlarge).
+We recomend using instance with 60 GB of memory or more for optimal performance (r4.2xlarge).
 On boot, a Jupyter Notebook running BlockSci will launch immediately.
 To access the notebook, you must set up port forwarding to your computer.
 Inserting the name of your private key file and the domain of your ec2 instance into the following command will make the Notebook available on your machine.

 .. code-block:: bash